 Access-Control-Max-Age

-The HTTP Access-Control-Max-Age response header is sent by the server to indicate how long, in seconds, the results of a preflight request can be cached.
+The HTTP Access-Control-Max-Age response header specifies how long, in seconds, the results of a CORS preflight request are cached by the browser.

 Usage